Spain, Italy reinstate short-selling ban

 MADRID/MILAN Spain and Italy reintroduced bans on short selling on Monday to discourage speculative trading after stock markets fell steeply in response to fears that Spain might need a full-blown bailout.

-The two countries had both banned short-selling last year when markets were also volatile, but they had lifted the bans in February.
+The two countries had both banned short-selling last year, but they had lifted the bans in February.

 "Given extreme volatility in European stock markets that could disturb the orderly functioning of financial activity it is necessary to review stock markets' operations in order to ensure financial stability," Spain's stock market regulator CNMV said in a statement.